 Even if the customer is in the physical store, he shall be offered the possibility to also purchase unavailable products.
 While being online, the consumer is simultaneously provided with information about what he can purchase around the corner.
 This blurs the boundaries between online and offline sales.
 In doing so, the point where the assortment data is made available can no longer be assigned to retail stores or ecommerce.

-Latest changes also affect the trade with groceries and convenience goods.
-“Why do people tow shopping bags home every week, while buying books online?”, asked Dr Andrej Busch, CEO of DHL package.
+The latest changes also affect trade with groceries and convenience goods.
+“Why do people tow shopping bags home every week, while buying books online?”, asked Dr. Andrej Busch, CEO of DHL package.
 The packing service of the German Post has impressed with an innovative booth and shows its supremacy among the German deliverers with its large exhibition booth, equipped with trendy videos and catchy sayings.
 Thanks to those packing stations and their fresh ideas for delivery processes, the sober subject of logistics becomes almost exciting.
-To this: Dr Andrej Busch in the video „Handel im Wandel” (German):
+To this: Dr. Andrej Busch in the video „Handel im Wandel” (German):

-How the retail space fuels the social media marketing …
+How retail space fuels social media marketing …

 Internationalisation á la Rocket Internet